 Asking questions also encourages companies to deepen their commitment to environmental responsibility while acknowledging and supporting those already doing the work.
 Of course, some products do meet a whole swath of the eco-criteria on our list but do not make it into the Leaf Score Directory.
 Why?
 Because we also want to be reasonably confident of a company’s customer service records and commitment to their wider community and the environment.
 After all, if a product looks good but you can’t get help fixing it if something goes wrong, chances are you’ll throw it away, which isn’t very eco-friendly.

 In some categories, pickings are slim for eco-friendly housewares.
 This might mean that some of the eco-friendly products listed are made by companies who don’t have an overall commitment to environmental stewardship or sustainability.
 Where relevant, we include information like this in a product review, so you can make a more informed choice.

 Our hope is that by highlighting and promoting the ‘greener’ versions of, say, a corporate giant’s inventory, this will create an economic incentive for them to transition their whole inventory to sustainable goods.
 And, on the flip side, by putting the ‘little guy’ – the eco-friendly start-up you’ve never heard of – right up against larger companies and well-known brands, you can make a more robust comparison and choose the right product for you, your family, your budget, and your comfort level.

-If you have any questions about our approach or methodology, feel free to reach out to Leaf Score’s Head of Research, Leigh Matthews.
+If you have any questions about our approach or methodology, feel free to reach out to Leaf Score’s Head of Research, Leigh Matthews via our contact form.